Gross-Up

 A gross-up is a payroll calculation method where payroll increases the gross amount so the employee reaches a target net result after the applicable payroll deductions and withholding.

-From a payroll perspective, the important point is reversal of the usual thinking.
-Ordinary payroll often starts with gross pay and works down to net pay.
-A gross-up starts with the desired net result and works backward so payroll can determine what gross amount is needed.
+Ordinary payroll starts with gross pay and works down to net pay.
+A gross-up starts with the intended net result and works backward so payroll can determine how much extra gross pay is required.

 Why Gross-Up Matters